Chris Potter (jazz saxophonist): Biography

 Potter was born in Chicago, Illinois, but his family moved to Columbia, South Carolina, where he spent his formative years.
 Potter showed an early interest in a wide variety of different music and learned several instruments, including the guitar and piano.
 He realized after hearing Paul Desmond that the saxophone would be the vehicle that would best allow him to express himself musically.
 He has been quoted by Jazz Times as saying that, "Music has always been a vehicle for me to investigate the things that are important about life.
 It's been a way of figuring out what it is I need to say.
 Plus, I keep learning new things about it."

 He took up the alto saxophone at age 10, playing his first jazz gig at 13.
 He developed a devoted local following while performing with Johnny Helms and Terry Rosen.
 After leaving Columbia upon his graduation from Dreher High School, Potter attended college in New York City, first at The New School and later at the Manhattan School of Music.
 In New York he began performing with Red Rodney.
 He is currently based in New York City.

 Recordings

 Potter has released over twenty albums as a leader and performed as a sideman on more than 150 more.
 Some of the artists he has played with include Pat Metheny, Marian McPartland, Patricia Barber, Kenny Werner, the Mingus Big Band, Paul Motian, Ray Brown, Jim Hall, James Moody, Dave Douglas, Joe Lovano, Mike Mainieri, Nguyen Le, Steve Swallow, Steely Dan, Dave Holland and Joanne Brackeen.

 His 2006 album Underground, on which he recorded with an electric, "groove"-based ensemble featuring keyboardist Craig Taborn, guitarists Wayne Krantz or Adam Rogers and drummer Nate Smith, was followed by the expansive Follow the Red Line: Live at the Village Vanguard with Rogers on all six of its tracks.
 This group have reunited with Potter multiple times throughout his career, and recorded & toured extensively.

+There is a Tide (2020) was Potter's first album where he performed all the instruments, and was recorded in his home studio during the Covid-19 Pandemic.